-WATCH: Liam Fray mashes up Courteeners' Not Nineteen Forever with a Pulp classic
+WATCH: Liam Fray mashes up Pulp with Courteeners

-The Courteeners frontman performed a special acoustic set for Radio X in Manchester and treated fans to a rendition of their 2008 single with Pulp's Disco 2000.
+See the Courteeners frontman treat fans to a rendition of Not Nineteen Forever with Pulp's Disco 2000.

-Liam Fray played a very special acoustic set in Manchester on Friday (23 August) and brought out an amazing medley.
+Liam Fray played a very special acoustic set in Manchester last summer and brought out an amazing medley.

-Johnny Vaughan and his 4 Til 7 Thang were at the Gorilla club in the city for the climax of Little Si’s Legendary Pub Tour with Strongbow and the Courteeners frontman played a short set of tunes for a giddy crowd of fans.
+Johnny Vaughan and his 4 Til 7 Thang were at the Gorilla club in the city and the Courteeners frontman played a short set of tunes for a giddy crowd of fans.

 Radio X, of course, was on hand to capture the moment.